matter-labs/zksync-lite-docs/docs/api/events.md

 ## Establishing the connection

-Currently, events are only allowed on Ropsten.
-To establish the connection, you should connect to the endpoint `wss://ropsten-events.zkscan.io` via a WebSocket client.
+Currently, events are only present on Ropsten.
+The event server WebSocket URL is `wss://ropsten-events.zkscan.io`.
+You can find an example of client application [here](../dev/events.md).

-Note that to maintain the connection your client should periodically ping the server.
-The recommended interval is 10 seconds.

 ## Event structure